 Tips For Taking Better Food Photos

 Food photography is all about the light!
-Learn about the light and you will learn how to take better food photos.
+Learn about the light, and you will learn how to take better food photos.
 There is nothing else as important.
-One must learn and become aware of where the light is coming from, how intense it is, how is it hitting the food.
+First, one must learn and become aware of where the light is coming from, how intense it is, and how it hits the food.
 Then once you know that, the trick is to work with it and know how to make it work for you.